MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/strategy.md

 - **Innovation motivations:** The cloud unlocks new opportunities to expand SAP capabilities to deliver transformative products/services.
 - **Uncertain Infrastructre requirements:** uncertainty of infrastructure required on the track of business transformation to S/4HANA

 Often times, SAP customers are driven by motivations that span all three categories above.
-To ensure a successful implementation of SAP workload in the cloud, it is imperative that cloud strategy team (including business and IT leaders) review and prioritize the motivations listed in the [cloud motivations article](https://docs.microsoft.com/azure/cloud-adoption-framework/strategy/motivations.md).
+To ensure a successful implementation of our SAP platform in the cloud, it is imperative that cloud strategy team (including business and IT leaders) review and prioritize the motivations listed in the [cloud motivations article](https://docs.microsoft.com/azure/cloud-adoption-framework/strategy/motivations.md).
 Those inputs will help the cloud adoption team make informed decisions throughout the implementation process.

-Motivations to adopt SAP workload in the cloud are often based on an organizations strategic objectives.
+Motivations to adopt our SAP platform in the cloud are often based on an organizations strategic objectives.
 But the majority of motivations cite you common motivations for prioritizing SAP adoption in the near future.
 The following three are likely already topics of conversation in your organization, if you are reviewing this adoption scenario:

 - SAP infrastructure refresh cycles require significant capital expenditures.
 If your SAP infrastructure is due for a refresh, the benefits of cloud adoption unlock timely cost avoidance strategies.
 - SAP hosting contracts create vendor lock-in spanning multiple fiscal years.
 If your hosting, managed service, or maintenance contracts are coming up for renewal, there is an opportunistic benefit to cloud adoption that can improve agile, unlock new innovations, and streamline operations for your most mission critical platform.